Oguzozcn/Azure-Movie-Recommendation-System/README.md

 # Azure Movie Recommendation System

+### Why I am doing this?:
+- I am studying azure services due preparation of DP-203 (Azure Data Engineering Exam) and also investigate how cloud services builts systems from scratch.
+I am taking notes also for future purposes and also people who have less experience can see and understand how processes works in a simple step by step guide with schema that makes them understand bigger picture.

 This project involves creating a movie recommendation system using Azure services, which includes the following steps: